 Product-market fit: I want to get feedback on a new product or service

 Product-market fit is the moment in development when customers are willing to pay for a product because they’re convinced it offers a solution to an important problem.
 Achieving product-market fit is essential for the successful introduction of a product.
 B2B surveys can provide valuable information to help reach that milestone.
-These types of questions are essential to include on surveys concerned with product-market fit.
+These types of B2B survey questions are essential to include on surveys concerned with product-market fit.

 1: What are some of the biggest product gaps in the market right now?